Bronzer Vs Highlighter

 What is the best brush for bronzing?
 A helpful tip for beginners is to invest in an angled cheek brush.
 This tool will provide a foolproof method to achieve a chiseled appearance.

-Also, medium-sized brushes will allow you to control where you place your bronzer, so it doesn’t look too warm or muddy.
+Additionally, medium-sized brushes will enable you to control where you apply your bronzer, ensuring it doesn’t appear too warm or muddy.

 Analyze Your Face Shape